 - Determine which of your holdings are subject to FIF (any holdings on the IRD 871 exclusion list are automatically excluded)

 - Calculate your 'Peak holding balance' so that you can determine whether you exceed the FIF threshold ($50,000 for individuals)

 - Calculate your FIF income under both the Fair Dividend Rate method and Comparative Value Method (Generally you are permitted to use either methodology, but check with your accountant if you are unsure as there are some exceptions to this)

-Unless you’re a maths genius, we believe the hours of time you’ll save this tax season is more than worth upgrading to a Sharesight Expert or Pro plan!
-But don’t take our word for it - here’s what a couple Sharesight clients have to say about our FIF income reports:
+Unless you're a maths genius, we believe the hours of time you'll save this tax season is more than worth upgrading to an Expert or Sharesight Pro plan!
+But don't take our word for it -- here's what a couple Sharesight clients have to say about our FIF income reports:

 I used the FIF reports for the first time and it greatly assisted the preparation of 2013/14 years tax returns.
 Sent copies of report to IRD with the returns and it was no problem.
 Well done Sharesight and well worth upgrading to include this reporting facility.

 We have been using this great app for several years.
 It makes it easy to review portfolio performance, keep track of income and manage those awful FIF calculations at tax time.
 The subscription is easily recovered in time savings at year end...

 Margaret Holmes — Sharesight client since 2010